 Exploring the nature of desire and the possibilities of self-knowledge, Desire won the Catalan Literature National Prize when it was first performed in Barcelona in 1991.

 “Nothing’s wrong or will go wrong, this afternoon.”

-Fascinated by the play ever since, because of its almost real-time depiction a woman descending into madness, after In My Name, I felt I wanted to take on the challenge of directing the piece and so began a correspondence with Feldman and Benet i Jornet, initially to acquire the rights.
+Fascinated by the play ever since because of its almost real-time depiction a woman descending into madness after In My Name, I felt I wanted to take on the challenge of directing the piece and so began a correspondence with Feldman and Benet i Jornet, initially to acquire the rights.
 Travelling to Barcelona to meet both Josep Maria Benet i Jornet and Sharon G. Feldman in the summer of 2009 was a phenomenal experience for me and I returned from the trip determined to create a production worthy of them and the play.

 Finding a cast of impressive actors – Annabel Cleare, Stephen Connery Brown, Simon de Deney, and Isabelle Gregson – to portray the four characters, the UK production premiered at the White Bear Theatre, London in July 2010.